cheshrkat/buttondivtutorial/readme.md

 Available commands:

-* `npm run testdiv` - run only the DIV tests.
+* `npm run testdiv` - run only the `div` tests.
 This is the command you need for most of the tutorial.
 * `npm run test` - run all tests over your solution - this includes extra tests for the button and other elements.
 * `npm run testdemo` - run all tests over the demo solution
 * `npm run start` - run a local server with your solution